Skip to content

 await renderer.addGeoreferenceAnnotation(annotation)

-// Analyze to get all info, warnings and errors
+// Run an analysis to get all info, warnings and errors

 const info = analyzer.getInfo()